MdMohsinHaider/java-program/README.md

 27. Write a java program to print each digit of number one by one.
 28. Write a java program to print all even digits.
 29. Write a java program to print all odd digits.
-30. Write a java program to print all digit
+30. Write a java program to print all digits
 31. Write a java Program to count number’s digits present in the number.
 32. Write a java Program to count even digits present in the given number.
 33. Write a java Program to count odd digits present in the given number.